Philip Rooney

-Philip Rooney (26 March 1907–6 March 1962) was an Irish writer.
+Philip Francis Rooney (26 March 1907 – 6 March 1962) was an Irish writer.
 His work was part of the literature event in the art competition at the 1948 Summer Olympics.

 Early life

-Rooney was born in Collooney,Sligo,Ireland to school teachers Henry Rooney and Margaret Rooney (née Mulligan).
+Rooney was born in Collooney, Sligo, Ireland to school teachers Henry Rooney and Margaret Rooney (née Mulligan).
 Hs siblings were Catherine Mary Monica, Michael Theobold, Patrick Joseph.
-His education began at Camphill school,Collooney, where his parents were National teachers.He later attended Mungret College.
+His education began at Camphill school, Collooney, where his parents were National teachers.He later attended Mungret College.